 How to Audit Your Content for Freshness Opportunities

-Auditing for freshness means finding pages that deserve a light update, a full rewrite, or removal.
+Auditing for freshness means identifying pages that need a light update, a complete rewrite, or removal.
 Start by assembling the right data so decisions are evidence-driven, then score pages quickly against traffic trends, topical relevance, and estimated effort.
 This approach turns a noisy spreadsheet into an actionable worklist: low-effort wins, high-impact rewrites, and pruning candidates.
-Below you’ll find what to gather, how to export it at scale, and a repeatable prioritization framework with example thresholds you can apply immediately.

 Preparing tools and metrics (what to track)